Sule's contract, Tolisso out and how Bayern's January transfer window could look

 His existing contract expires at the end of June 2023, but Nagelsmann sees him as an integral part of his attack.

-Meanwhile, Lewandowski's future needs to be tied up in the coming months or else Bayern will begin to look for a potential suitor with Haaland surely to be near the top of their list.
+Meanwhile, Lewandowski's future needs to be tied up in the coming months or else Bayern will begin to look for a potential suitor, with Haaland likely to be near the top of their list.